 Testa Center: Can you describe the upstream process at Testa Center?

-Parinith Sudhakar: In upstream, for one of the unit operation in our scale-up design, we used Ready to Process Wave 25, that we got from Testa center.
-It was an excellent choice since we could run many small-scale studies to determine optimal operating settings before doing actual scale up.
+Parinith Sudhakar: In upstream, for one of the unit operations in our scale-up design, we used Ready to Process Wave 25, that we got from Testa center.
+It was an excellent choice since we could run many small-scale studies to determine optimal operating settings before doing an actual scale-up.
 This unit operation simplified our scale-up process.

 TC: Was the team from Testa Center helpful?

-PS: Even before I did these small-scale studies, I had taken up a few technical discussions with the upstream specialist at Testa center and a GE sales member to evaluate the feasibility of the idea.
+PS: Even before I did these small-scale studies, I had taken up a few technical discussions with the upstream specialist at Testa center and a Cytiva sales member to evaluate the feasibility of the idea.
 Also, some suggestions from their experience made us rule out certain types of materials/options which could contribute to poor process design.
 The discussions were very useful to go ahead with more confidence.
-This wouldn’t have been possible if we we’re to take these decisions by ourselves.
+This wouldn’t have been possible if we were to make these decisions by ourselves.

 TC: Did you get help for the downstream process?

-PS: Same thing applies to the downstream process.
-The downstream specialist at Testa had arranged a meeting between us and other experts from GE campus.
+PS: The same thing applies to the downstream process.
+The downstream specialist at Testa had arranged a meeting between us and other experts from the Cytiva campus.
 This was even before we started to execute our plan.
 Hearing comments on our ideas from many experts reaffirmed our confidence.